Gulf Island Announces Fourth Quarter and Full-Year 2022 Results Conference Call Date

-/EIN News/ -- HOUSTON, March 27, 2023 (GLOBE NEWSWIRE) -- Gulf Island Fabrication, Inc. (“Gulf Island” or the “Company”) (NASDAQ: GIFI), a leading steel fabricator and service provider to the industrial and energy sectors, today announced that it will report financial results for the fourth quarter and full-year 2022 after the market close on Tuesday, March 28, 2023.
+HOUSTON, March 27, 2023 (GLOBE NEWSWIRE) -- Gulf Island Fabrication, Inc. ("Gulf Island" or the "Company") GIFI, a leading steel fabricator and service provider to the industrial and energy sectors, today announced that it will report financial results for the fourth quarter and full-year 2022 after the market close on Tuesday, March 28, 2023.

 Gulf Island management will hold a conference call on Tuesday, March 28, 2023, at 4:00 p.m.
 Central Time (5:00 p.m.
 Eastern Time) to discuss the Company's financial results.